fsfe/fsfe-website/README.md

 Our web team has compiled some information about technology used for this website on the [Information for Webmasters](https://fsfe.org/contribute/web/) page.
 This is mainly focused on page content.

-For information on how the build process works see [docs subfolder](./docs/overview.md)
+For information on how the build process works see [docs subfolder](./docs/overview.md).
+For more information on contributing to the buid process, please see the [contributor docs](./docs/contributing.md) for some useful tips.

+Some tips for management can be found in the [management docs](./docs/management.md)

 ## Structure